 The Financial Committee is responsible for managing and documenting all expenses associated with the organization.
 Internally, their responsibilities include applying for grants, coordinating transportation, recording incomes and expenditures, alongside other administrative work.
-Externally, the Financial Committee holds fundraisers to sponsor patient expenses for crucial services that families are unable to acquire on their own.
-The team also works closely with Mending Kids to plan and coordinate large-scale community fundraisers that simultaneously raise funds for the yearly “Hometown Mission” while educating people about local healthcare disparities.
+Externally, the Financial Committee holds fundraisers to support club activities such as funding for events at local schools and community centers.
+The team also works closely with advisors from UCLA's Student Organizations, Leadership, and Engagement (SOLE) and other UCLA representatives to plan and communicate events.

-The Interview Committee collaboratively creates engaging questions that allow children and their families to express various aspects of their lives, ranging from their favorite hobbies to their opinions about systemic health disparities.
-The goal of this team is to hear and understand individuals’ experiences while identifying structural barriers and collecting public health information for our advocacy and writing committees.
-Members of our interview team are generally comfortable around a camera and are highly sensitive to the apprehension and discomfort that families might experience before and after surgical procedures.
-Due to the COVID-19 pandemic, phone interviews will be the new method of communication between families and SOS.
+The Interview Committee collaboratively creates engaging questions that allow patients to express various aspects of their lives, ranging from their favorite hobbies to their opinions about systemic health disparities.
+The goal of this team is to hear and understand individuals’ experiences and identify their resource needs, while also exploring structural barriers and collecting public health information to be shared by our Media Activism committee.
+Members of our interview team are generally comfortable around a camera and are prepared to treat the interviewed patients and medical professionals with the sensitivity and respect that is crucial to our mission.
+Due to the COVID-19 pandemic, phone interviews and zoom calls are a vital method of communication between patients and SOS.

 The External Relations Committee is designed to offer increased access and accommodation to people who are often overlooked in our healthcare systems.
 The team is responsible for connecting patients with the appropriate resources to address inequities identified during the interviews.
 In order to accomplish this task, members research and contact partnering organizations to maintain an extensive resource database and map that includes mental health referral centers, housing accommodations, legal services, and health resources.
 Furthermore, this committee is responsible for developing new partnerships with local non-profits and clinics as well as coordinating volunteer site opportunities.